axtk/routescape/README.md

 Minimalist router for React apps

 - Single way to match routes in components and prop values
-- Consistency with native APIs:
+- Similarity to native APIs:
     - the route link component is similar to an HTML link
     - the route navigation interface is similar to `window.location`
 - Unopinionated route structure: routes are not necessarily hierarchical, collocated or otherwise tightly coupled